Get your International Driving Permit for Latvia in 8 minutes

 Just like in every country, drunk driving in Latvia is illegal.
 Although there is an accepted blood alcohol concentration of 0.05% for experienced drivers and 0.02% for novices, it’s better not to drink alcohol at all.
 Especially since many roads have subpar conditions and plenty of drivers are quite irresponsible.
 Refraining from drunk driving not only reduces your chances of having violations but lowers the possibility of you getting into accidents too.

 If you encounter sobriety checkpoints, make sure BAC falls within the accepted range.
 Better yet, don’t drink alcohol at all to have a negative result in the alcohol test.
 Since you’ve encountered a checkpoint, it’s also important to have all your documents with you.
-And if your driver’s license isn’t in English or doesn’t have Latin alphabet characters, then you must have an IDP.
+And if your driver’s license isn’t in English or doesn’t have Latin alphabet characters, then you must have an International Driving Permit.

 Drive Within the Speed Limits